sqlpad/sqlpad/_posts/installation-and-usage.md

 ---
 title: "Setup"
-bg: orange  #defined in _config.yml, can use html color like '#0fbfcf'
-color: black   #text color
-fa-icon: cog #rocket  cog, cube, cubes, cloud-download, database, edit, plug, power-off, wrench, toggle-down, arrow-cirlce-down
 ---

-## Setup

-First, install Node.js.
+#### Installation

+SqlPad can be installed on Mac, Linux, and Windows.

+In order to install SqlPad, you'll first need to install [Node.js](https://nodejs.org/).

 Once node is installed, open up a command line and run

 `npm install sqlpad -g`

-This will install the SqlPad command line utility to run a SqlPad server.
+This will install the SqlPad command line utility used to run a SqlPad server.

-To run a SqlPad Server, type the following from the command line:
+To spin up a SqlPad Server, type the following from the command line:

 `sqlpad`